PierrotMetille/RE_think/README.md

 samples, guidance on mobile development, and a full API reference.

 Problem :
-When execute command :   flutterfire configure --project=fir-setup-3319c or just flutterfure configure :
+When execute command :   flutterfire configure --project=fir-setup-3319c or just flutterfure configure :\
-FirebaseCommandException: An error occured on the Firebase CLI when attempting to run a command.
+FirebaseCommandException: An error occured on the Firebase CLI when attempting to run a command.\
-COMMAND: firebase --version
+COMMAND: firebase --version\
 ERROR: The FlutterFire CLI currently requires the official Firebase CLI to also be installed, see https://firebase.google.com/docs/cli#install_the_firebase_cli for how to install it.

-try to make a segond CLI name firebase in the project folder for standalone problem try to log, unlog try to intall all depndance with npm install -g firebase-tools CLI are activated
+try to make a segond CLI name firebase in the project folder for standalone problem\
+try to log, unlog\
+try to intall all depndance with npm install -g firebase-tools\
+CLI are activated\
-All the issue i have found are on this website and nothinks is fixing my probelm : https://www.appsloveworld.com/flutter/100/5/firebasecommandexception-an-error-occured-onthe-firebase-cli-when-attempting-to
+All the issue i have found are on this website and nothinks is fixing my probelm : https://www.appsloveworld.com/flutter/100/5/firebasecommandexception-an-error-occured-onthe-firebase-cli-when-attempting-to\

-I can run the project with flutter run, the project exist.
+I can run the project with flutter run, the project exist.\
-When i Flutter projects:list, the project is here
+When i Flutter projects:list, the project is here.\
-The project have a config (When make a init agane, say thats there already have one) the firebase version is 11.16.1
+The project have a config (When make a init agane, say thats there already have one)\
+the firebase version is 11.16.1\
-Path to firebase.bat and flutter.bat are setup
+Path to firebase.bat and flutter.bat are setup\

 Note : all of this have been try on a annex project.
 Ask Pierrot Métille for more.